Modern application platforms vs traditional development: which one actually costs less?

 If the system is stable and highly unique, traditional development can be the better long-term fit.

-How we use low-code (without losing control)
+How we use application platforms without losing control

 We'll recommend traditional development when it's the better option.